jonegil/gui-with-gio/egg_timer/10_input_boiltime.md

 # Chapter 10 - Set the boiltime

 ## Goals
-The intention of this section is to add an input field to set the boiltime.
+The intent of this section is to add an input field to set the boiltime.

 ![The complete egg timer](egg_timer.gif)